 - 1. Attempt to resolve issue informally by contacting the Director of the Kresge Academic Support Center. - 2.
-If direct discussion is unsuccessful, an informal discussion with the ADA Compliance Officer, Dr. Mark Ford (913-971-3573), is the next step. - 3.
-A meeting with the student and the involved university personnel is arranged by the Compliance Coordinator in an attempt to resolve the dispute. - 4.
+If direct discussion is unsuccessful, an informal discussion with the ADA Compliance Officer, the Associate Vice President for Academic and Professional Success, is the next step. - 3.
+A meeting with the student and the involved university personnel is arranged by the Compliance Officer in an attempt to resolve the dispute. - 4.
 If the dispute is unresolved at the informal level, the Student Grievance Procedure is followed with the following modifications: - Committee of 4-5 persons is formed within 10 days. - Copy of the findings or recommendations are gathered within 15 working days of committee formation. - Appropriate action carried out within 5 working days based upon committee recommendation. - ADA Compliance Officer adheres to the decision of the committee and oversees the implementation of the recommendation.